adafruit/FifteenStep/README.md

 that can be used with anything that can handle MIDI info.
 The library provides a way for you to define callbacks that will be called whenever MIDI data needs to be handled.
-This allows you to send MIDI data over standard MIDI cables, through USB MIDI, or any other method you can dream up.
-It's up to you.
+This allows you to send MIDI data over standard MIDI cables, through USB MIDI, or even use the MIDI data from the sequencer to generate sound using some other form of synthesis.

-Why is it called FifteenStep?
-Well... naming things is hard.

 ## Features